SebastianTitoWilke/german_nlp/README.md

 4. To delete the Session frage_antwort_maschine.php?q=&refresh=1

 but, a warning, this Question-Answer-Machine is not ready and the machine creates a lot of errors depending on some of the possible sentences that exists in german!
-You can try to fix them all :D
+You can try to fix them all and add syllogisms as information creation or something else :D

 Feel free to change anything ...